nargeshmrad/thesis-template/02. METHOD/research-question.md

 Contextual inquiry: This involves observing and interviewing users in their natural environment to gain insights into their needs and behaviors: Gamers, ...

 Collecting visuals and data on them

+Me-too movement
+war
+Mahsa-Amini
+White Wednesdays
+What is the Iranian women picture.
+How has it changed? important iranian women, men, and homosexuals